JamesMoulang/electron-vite-template/README.md

 This project is designed as a starting point for a Steam game running on Electron from development to distribution.
-Just clone it, add your game files, and start working.
+Just clone it, add your game files, and start working!

 - [steamworks.js](https://github.com/ceifa/steamworks.js) for Steamworks SDK
 - Notarisation on macOS